MolMed

-MOLMED is a biotechnology company founded in 1996 in Milan.
+MOLMED is an Italian biotechnology company founded in 1996 in Milan, where it has its registered and operational headquarters.
 It originally operated as a contract manufacturing organization, and provided other services for companies developing gene therapy and cell therapy products.
 In 2000, the company changed its business model and started to develop products of its own.
+It is now focused on research, development, and clinical validation of innovative therapies for the treatment of cancer.

+Its headquarters are located within the San Raffaele Biomedical Science Park (which includes the hospital of the same name, a research institute, and a private university), and an operational site in Bresso at OpenZone.